1stDimension/StL-Viewer/README.md

 # StL-Viewer
-It is being developed on Windows 10 using MinGW, with goal of being OS and compiler independant.
+It is being developed on Windows 10 using MinGW, with goal of being OS and compiler independent.
 However it was not yet tested on any machine with different OS nor compiled using different compiler.

 ## Description